Keyboard shortcuts

 If you want to learn how: take a look at ssh-tpm-agent repo and its companion blog post.

 This functionality (highly important as it is) is actually just the tip of the iceberg.
 The TPM standard aims to address a root of trust issue through the principle of Hardware Root of Trust (HRoT).
 This standard operates on the premise that it is safer to base certain low-level functions on hardware rather than software.
-For example, this concept can be applied during a machine's boot process, where measurements are transmitted to the TPM to verify its integrity3.

 These measurements could be stored in memory or on the filesystem, but that would allow a malware to alter them.
 Conversely, the TPM is a standalone component 4 dedicated to this task and incapable of executing code from external sources (e.g. malware).